Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 Your special martial arts training leads you to master the use of certain weapons.

 ***Wuxia Weapons.*** Choose one melee weapon and one ranged weapon which can be Simple or Martial weapon that lacks the :weapon-prop-heavy: **Heavy** or :weapon-prop-special: **Special** properties.
 The Longbow is also a valid choice.
 &emsp; You have proficiency with these weapons if you don't already have it and you can use its Mastery property.
 These weapons are monk weapons for you.
 When you finish a Long Rest, you can change each of your Wuxia weapons for a different weapon of your choice, following the criteria above.
 You can choose another weapon – either melee or ranged – to be a Wuxia weapon for you, following the criteria above, at levels 6, 11 and 17.

 You also gain the following benefits:

-***Masterful Parry.*** While you are wielding a melee Wuxia Weapon and a creature you can see hits you with a melee attack, you can take a Reaction to add your Wisdom modifier (minimum of +1) to your Armor Class against that attack.
+***Masterful Parry.*** While you are wielding a melee Wuxia Weapon and a creature you can see hits you with a melee attack, you can take a :rsc-reaction: Reaction to add your Wisdom modifier (minimum of +1) to your Armour Class against that attack.
 If the Attack misses, you can spend 2 Focus Point to make a melee attack against the creature that attacks you as part of the same Reaction.

 ***Masterful Aim.*** As a Bonus Action you can focus your spirit to increase your accuracy.
 For the next Wuxia Weapon attack roll you make before the start of your next turn, you can treat a d20 roll of 7 or lower as an 8.
 You can spend 2 Focus Point to instead treat that d20 roll of 9 or lower as a 10.